 Abobotulinumtoxina (By injection)

-Treats muscle spasms and pain, especially in the neck, arms, wrists, or hands.
-Also used to improve the appearance of wrinkles on the face.
+Treats muscle spasms and pain in the neck, arms, wrists, hands, or legs.
+Also improves the appearance of deep facial lines or wrinkles.

 DysportThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to abobotulinumtoxinA, other botulinum toxin products, or cow's milk protein.
+You should not receive it if you had an allergic reaction to abobotulinumtoxinA, other botulinum toxin products, or cow's milk protein, or if you have an infection at the injection area.

 How to Use This Medicine: